 DIFFERENCES IN ADOLESCENT CONCUSSIONS

 During adolescents, the human brain goes through its final phases of structural development.
-Higher brain functions arise as millions of synaptic connections are formed, reorganized, and removed in behavioral and decision-making centers of the brain.
+Higher brain functions arise as millions of synaptic connections are formed, reorganized, and removed in the behavioral and decision-making centers of the brain.
 During this maturation process, these newly formed connects are more susceptible to metabolic and neurochemical changes such as those that arise during brain injury.
 For this reason, adolescent concussions can often be more severe and have longer recoveries compared to those of other age groups.

 Concussions are also known to cause mood imbalances in adolescent patients.
 Depression-related symptoms are often linked to adolescent concussions which may lead to suicidal thoughts or actions.
 Suicide is the second leading cause of death in adolescents and young adults according to the Center for Disease Control (CDC) and has steadily increased in frequency within the past two decades.
 Therefore it is important to carefully evaluate and monitor mood in adolescents post-concussion and during the recovery process.